saw059/movies-test/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# To run the project

+1. npm install
+2. npm start

 ## Available Scripts